 Alfred Purnell.
 It appears that Alfred was occupying the house in 1851.
 Alfred was a journeyman carpenter aged 25 from Kingstanley living with his wife, Sarah aged 28 from Thornbury and their son, Henry aged 3 who was baptised on 13th December 1847.

-Alfred married Sarah in Bristol in June quarter 1845.
+The Ancestry website tells us that Alfred married Sarah in Holy Trinity Church Westbury on Trym, Bristol on 20th April 1845.
 Sarah was the daughter of Thomas Osborne from Alveston.
-In 1843 she had married John Lock in Bristol, but John had died in 1844.
+In 1843 she married John Lock in Bristol, but John had died in 1844.
 By 1861 Alfred and Sarah had moved to Crossways and they were living there with their children: Henry aged 13, Alfred aged 7 and Thomas aged 4 and Sarah’s father, Thomas Osborne a Chelsea pensioner aged 72.
 They continued living in Crossways and had a couple more children there: Edward and Stephen.
 Their son Henry was noted as being deaf and dumb in 1871 and he died in 1876 aged 29.
 The 1881 Census shows that Sarah’s father was still living there aged 92 although he died later that year aged 93.
 Sarah died in 1902 aged 78 and Alfred died in 1907 aged 82.
 Of their children, we know that:

 Thomas – born about 1857.
 He married Maria Church and lived at 19 Horseshoe Lane – click here to read more

 Edward – baptised on 1st February 1863.
 He married Hester Morgan in 1891 and in the 1891 census he was the innkeeper at the Plough in St Mary Street.
 Click here to read more